跳到主要內容區

 NTHU stated that the "NTHU" Neutron Radiotherapy System obtained a medical device permit license issued by the Ministry of Health and Welfare (MOHW) in June.
 This milestone marks the advancement of NTHU's BNCT capabilities.
 The next step will focus on conducting human clinical trials for liver cancer treatment, expanding on the progress made with head and neck cancer treatment.
 The ultimate goal is to extend the benefits of these developments to a greater population of individuals affected by cancer.

-Swiss author Lars Jaeger, who was diagnosed with brain cancer, underwent neutron beam irradiation at NTHU's BNCT Center.
+The Swiss author, who was diagnosed with brain cancer, underwent neutron beam irradiation at NTHU's BNCT Center.

-Swiss author Lars Jaeger, who was afflicted with brain cancer, underwent neutron beam irradiation at NTHU's BNCT Center.
+The Swiss author, who was diagnosed with brain cancer, underwent neutron beam irradiation at NTHU's BNCT Center.

 The BNCT team jointly formed by NTHU and TVGH includes (left to right) Dr. Yi-wei Chen (陳一瑋), Director Tsung-kuang Yeh (葉宗洸), Prof. Fong-in Chou (周鳳英), Nuclear Engineer Jinn-jer Peir (裴晉哲), and Nuclear Engineer Hong-ming Liu (劉鴻鳴).